RallyTechServices/r-timesheet-revamp/README.md

 ![timesheet](./images/timetable_menu.png)

+* The app will provide a warning if:
+    * The time entry is for a day after today
+    * The time entry is for a preceding month, this isn't first day of the week before 12:05pm
+    * The time entry is for a preceding week and this isn't the first day of the month before 12:05pm

 * Different kinds of searches for things to add to the timesheet:

     * Add My Tasks looks for tasks the user owns and are in an iteration that overlaps the chosen week.
 (This is slightly different